 A kidney donated by a living donor has two to three times the life expectancy of a kidney that is donated by a diseased or clinically brain dead individual, which has a life expectancy of up to eight to ten years.

 “For the little Jewish girl who married the nice Italian guy," says Ronnee Azzara.
 "We just want our nice life back and just a kind soul.
 You hear of these people who don’t know you and sometimes they are a better match.
 And they’ll just donate out of the goodness of their heart.”

 Ronnee Azzara posted this letter to the internet:

 If you are interested in becoming a living organ donor, you can head to the United Network for Organ Sharing.
-If you or someone you know is looking for a kidney donor and need help understand your options, check out Living Kidney Donors Network.
+If you or someone you know is looking for a kidney donor and needs help understanding your options, check out Living Kidney Donors Network.